OpenWaterFoundation/owf-learn-cygwin/mkdocs-project/docs/install/install.md

 Select the setup program that is appropriate for the operating system.
 For example, choose `setup-x86_64.exe` for Windows 64-bit.

-* If the software will only be used by a single user, save the setup program to a location that is visible to that user, such as `C:\Users\xxx\Downloads\cygwin\setup-x86_64.exe`.
+* **Single user** - If the software will only be used by a single user, save the setup program to a location that is visible to that user, such as `C:\Users\xxx\Downloads\cygwin\setup-x86_64.exe`.
-* If the software will be used by multiple users on the computer that will be able to run the setup program, save the setup program in a location that can be accessed by multiple users, such as `C:\Shared\Downloads\cygwin\setup-x86_64.exe.`
+* **Multiple users** - If the software will be used by multiple users on the computer that will be able to run the setup program, save the setup program in a location that can be accessed by multiple users, such as `C:\Shared\Downloads\cygwin\setup-x86_64.exe.`
 The setup program may need to be moved from the default Downloads folder for the user.